TepmarotdanielZ/SIM800L/README.md

 The SIM800L module has an LED that indicates the status of your cellular network.
 It will blink at different rates depending on the state it is in.

+**Blink every 1s:**
+* The chip is running but hasn’t made a connection to the cellular network yet.

 ![50](image/50.gif)